 The SAA is decided based on the findings of an annual Asset Liability Modelling (ALM) study.
 An ALM study is a detailed financial report, which considers all of the potential financial, economic and demographic risks that might impact on the NEPF's financial health, for good or bad, over the long and short term.
 It also makes recommendations as to how the NEPF might best invest its monies to offset these risks and ensure that it has sufficient monies in future to pay all of the pensions built up by members in the various NEPF schemes.
-A new ALM study will be available in 2017.
+An ALM study took place at the end of 2016 but the calculations led the Board to keep the SAA unchanged.

-The Strategic Asset Allocation as at 31 December 2015 was:
+The Strategic Asset Allocation as at 31 December 2016 was: